 December in New York City is the most magical time of the year.
 No other city in the world celebrates the holidays quite like NYC.
 If you’re planning on being in New York this December, whether you’re a local or a tourist, there are plenty of activities for you to do, even if the temperatures are dropping.

-This post covers all of the best things to see in New York any day in December plus some specific events hosted for December 2020 (with COVID-19 safety in mind).
+This post covers all of the best things to see in New York any day in December plus some specific events hosted for December 2023.

 Ready to get out there?
 Here are the best things to do in NYC this December.

-Top Things to Do in NYC for December 2020
+Top things to do in NYC for December 2023

 First up, let’s talk about what’s happening this year.